 As part of our Better Regulation program we consulted on and published version 1 of the capital expenditure incentive guideline for electricity network service providers (capex incentive guideline) which sets out the CESS.
-We propose to apply the CESS to Powerlink in the next regulatory period.
-This guideline also outlines our approach to ex post reviews of any over-spends in the next regulatory period.
-Under amendments to the NER in 2012, Powerlink will be subject to these ex post prudency reviews for any expenditure over-spends in their next period.
-The assessment will be undertaken as part of the AER's revenue determination process for the subsequent period.
+We propose to apply the CESS to AusNet Services in the next regulatory control period.
+AusNet Services has accepted this proposal.7

+This guideline also outlines our approach to the ex post review of any capital over-spend.
+Our final position is if a review is required - based on the reported capital expenditure of AusNet Services - an assessment will be undertaken as part of the AER's revenue determination process for the next period.